codywynn/express-mongodb-docker/README.md

 # express-mongodb-docker

-Example API using Express.js and MongoDB deployed with Docker Compose and tested with Mocha.
+Sample API using Express.js and MongoDB deployed with Docker Compose and tested with Mocha.

 ## Build
 `npm run build`